unicode-org/cldr/README.md

 [![Ansible Lint](https://github.com/unicode-org/cldr/workflows/Ansible%20Lint/badge.svg)](https://github.com/unicode-org/cldr/actions?query=branch%3Amain+workflow%3A%22Ansible+Lint%22)

 ### What is CLDR?
-The Unicode CLDR provides key building blocks for software to support the world's languages, with the largest and most extensive standard repository of locale data available.
-This data is used by a wide spectrum of companies for their software internationalization and localization, adapting software to the conventions of different languages for such common software tasks.
+The Unicode Common Locale Data Repository (CLDR) provides key building blocks for software to support the world's languages, with the largest and most extensive standard repository of locale data available.
+This data is used by a [wide spectrum of companies](https://cldr.unicode.org/index#h.ezpykkomyltl) for their software internationalization and localization, adapting software to the conventions of different languages for such common software tasks.

 See for further information: